Why Switch from Rocket Money?

 - More expensive than many other budgeting apps.

-- The strictness of the method isn't for everyone.
+- The strictness of the method isn't for everyone - it's for people who are wanting to be meticulous in their budget planning.

-- Who it’s for: The person who’s ready to go all-in on a structured budgeting plan to radically change their financial habits.
+Who it’s for: The person who wants to go all-in on a structured budgeting plan to radically change their financial habits.

 Quicken Simplifi

-Quicken is one of the oldest names in personal finance, and Simplifi, launched in 2020, is its modern, mobile-first answer to apps like Rocket Money.
+Quicken is one of the oldest trusted names in personal and small business finance, and Simplifi, launched in 2020, is its modern, mobile-first answer to apps like Rocket Money.
 It’s designed to give you a simple, real-time snapshot of your finances without the complexity of the full Quicken desktop software.
-It’s great for getting a quick overview of your bank accounts, credit cards, loans, and investments in one place.
-Its custom spending plan helps you stay on track without the rigid rules of something like YNAB.
-It’s really useful for avoiding that end-of-the-month panic when you realize you overspent again.
+It’s great for getting a quick overview of your bank accounts, credit cards, loans, upcoming bills and investments in one place.
+It allows you to create a custom spending plan to help you stay on track without the rigid rules of something like YNAB.
+It’s really useful for avoiding that end-of-the-month panic when you realize you overspent again or gaining insight into actually how to save, what bills to get rid of and more.
 The app is simple.

-- Best for: A simple, consolidated view of your money without strict rules.
+Best for: A simple, consolidated view of your income and expenditures and saving goals without strict rules.

 - A customized spending plan that adapts to your life.